 With a degree from LSU Law, do I have to practice in Louisiana?

 No. Your LSU Law degree will allow you to practice in any state.
+Members of the LSU Law community currently practice in 49 states, 2 U.S. Territories and 30 countries.
 Graduates are well prepared to sit for any bar exam.
-93% of graduates from the class of 2011 were employed within nine months of graduation.
+92% of graduates from the class of 2012 were employed within nine months of graduation.

 What types of jobs are available to students who are not from Louisiana who want to practice in another state?